ilia3101/HKE/README.md

 ### Same image, but HKE compensated for:
 ![HKE demo](/images/HKE_compensated.png)
 Here I have tried to compensate for the HKE effect using the VCC for luminous colours from Nayatani.
-I would say it has overcompensated, as the red looks too dark to me.
+I would say it has overcompensated, as the red, purple and blue all look too dark to me.

 This code is a work in progress.